White House instructs federal agencies to pare down to ‘mission-critical’ services to contain coronavirus spread

 “Right now agencies have the luxury of having all their staff available, but this could change if the situation worsens,” Kaniewski said.

 It was unclear how quickly and to what degree agencies would curtail services in response.
+The U.S. Census Bureau announced Wednesday that it was suspending all field operations for two weeks until April 1.
+During this pause, the bureau said, it will continue to evaluate all 2020 Census operations.
+The bureau urged the public to respond to the census questionnaire online.

+The Food and Drug Administration postponed routine inspections of food and drugs in its domestic surveillance facilities.
+The agency took the actions for “the health and well-being of our staff and those who conduct inspections for the agency under contract at the state level, and because of industry concerns about visitors,” the FDA said in a statement.

-On Monday, the Internal Revenue Service and the Social Security Administration began closing field offices across the country and restricting face-to-face services they offer to limit contract with customers.
+On Tuesday, the Internal Revenue Service and the Social Security Administration began closing field offices across the country and restricting the face-to-face services they offer to limit contract with customers.

 IRS and Social Services close some field offices as some federal services start shrinking in response to the coronavirus

-Vought demanded an “aggressive posture” from government leaders in his memo, which was a shift from prior directives.
-In the memo, Vought ordered agencies to “maximize” remote work for their staffs and for thousands of federal contractors who work side by side with civil servants.
+Vought demanded an “aggressive posture” from government leaders in his memo, which reflected a more intense focus on working from home for those employees whose jobs allow it.
+He ordered agencies to “maximize” remote work for employees and thousands of federal contractors who function side by side with civil servants.
 The White House has come under criticism for failing to aggressively push telework after private companies weeks ago sent their employees home to work.

+As of Wednesday, some agencies were resisting efforts to curtail face-to-face contact between employees and the public.

+Administrative law judges who preside over Social Security Administration (SSA) disability hearings have for weeks asked their agency to allow them to direct those who come before them — often the elderly and people with health problems — to handle hearings by phone if anyone arrives sick at the hearing rooms.

+Following Vought’s directive and President Trump’s call to limit gatherings to no more than 10 people, the judges asked governors to intervene and expanded their request to a postponement of all in-person hearings.

+“By being required to report to work in person, we are at risk of spreading the virus to others, including our neighbors and loved ones,” said Judge Melissa McIntosh, union president of the Association of Administrative Law Judges.
+“Our country has shut down offices, sporting events, in-dining restaurants and shopping. . . .
+We are asking each governor in every state to intervene and demand the SSA fully comply with federal and state guidance.”

-As of Wednesday, employees from agencies across the government, as well as contractors they work with, were calling their representatives in Congress to say they were still being ordered to come into the office.
+Some employees from agencies across the government, as well as contractors they work with, were calling their representatives in Congress to say they were still being ordered to come into the office.

 “It’s a huge contradiction for the president to say people should not gather in groups larger than 10 people when his administration is failing to provide similar guidance to the men and women who serve the public in federal service,” said Rep. Gerald E. Connolly (D), whose Northern Virginia district includes tens of thousands of federal employees and contractors.